garrandall/popular-music-data/tracks/all-i-want-for-christmas-is-you-mariah-carey.md

 With a toy on Christmas Day

-I just want you for my own (Ooh)
+I just want you for my own (Oh
-More than you could ever know (Ooh)
+More than you could ever know (Oh
 Make my wish come true
 All I want for Christmas is you
 You, baby